yolandalalala/SmartGD/README.md

 * For evaluation on custom data, the easiest way is to subclass `RomeDataset` and override `raw_file_names` and `process_raw` methods.
     > **Caveat**: Even though the behavior of `process` do not need to be overriden, it is required to have a dummy `def process(self): super().process()` defined in the subclasses to make it work properly.
 For details, please refer to `pyg.data.InMemoryDataset` [documentation](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#torch_geometric.data.InMemoryDataset).

 * For easy benckmarking with SmartGD and a comprehensive set of other baseline methods, please check [GraphDrawingBenchmark](https://github.com/yolandalalala/GraphDrawingBenchmark).
-This benchmark evaluates all common graph drawing evaluation metrics on the same train/test split for Rome dataset as used in the SmartGD paper.
+This benchmark repo automatically evaluates all common graph drawing metrics on the same train/test split for Rome dataset as used in the SmartGD paper.

 ## Citation
 If you used our code or find our work useful in your research, please consider citing: